VACANCY: Accounting Officer | 263Chat

 - Maintaining and updating financial records in compliance with accounting standards and regulations.

-- Preparing and analysing financial reports, including balance sheets, income statements, and cash flow statements.
+- Prepare and analyse financial reports, including balance sheets, income statements, and cash flow statements.

-- Preparing and processing journal entries, as well as month-end and year-end closings.
+- Prepare and process journal entries, as well as month-end and year-end closings.

-- Assisting in the preparation of tax returns and ensuring compliance with tax regulations.
+- Assist in the preparation of tax returns and ensure compliance with tax regulations.

-- Supporting the audit process by providing documentation and explanations for financial records.
+- Support the audit process by providing documentation and explanations for financial records.

 - Work closely with other departments to provide financial information and support decision-making.